Portable Platform Lift provided a flexible solution for the Assembly Rooms when disabled access is required to the ballroom stage.

 As a stage is not always required for every event and disabled access to the stage even less so a permanent lift or ramp would be a costly inconvenience.
 However, a removable wheelchair lift has proven to be the perfect solution and can be stored out of site when not required.
 Added to which it can be used in the other rooms on the same site and therefore ensures that The Assembly Rooms meets all the requirements of the Equality Act 2010 (Former Disability Discrimination Act).

-The lift has now been in use by The Assembly Rooms for over 4 years and staff have commented on how easy the lift is to move and set up.
+Staff have commented on how easy the lift is to move and set up.
 Iain Johnston, Facilities Manager at The Assembly Rooms said “it is ideal for what it is intended to do”.

-Suitable for internal or external use, this self contained unit can be quickly moved into position.
+Suitable for internal or external use, this self-contained unit can be quickly moved into position.
 Simply plug into an existing power point, or built in batteries provide up to 30 cycles between charges.
 Convenient controls (remote option available), large castors (to allow easy transportation) and the fact that the lift folds up ready for transportation are just some of the features that make this portable platform lift so versatile and so easy to use.